WRITER ~ ADVENTURER ~ LOVER OF LIFE

 Jennifer believes artists should watch out for potential dream-killers.
-She says it’s important not to focus on the word “impossible” since anything is possible.
+She says it’s important to focus on the word “possible” since anything is possible.
 It's important to keep at it no matter what happens, and to follow your own path despite opposition or what others may think.
 As E.E.
 Cummings said, “It takes courage to grow up and become who you really are.”

 Furthermore, Jennifer completed an epic 8,000 mile solo journey in 2015.
 She has so much to tell.
 Stay tuned for many of her hundreds of photographs from this trip, which is part odyssey, part journey, part necessity.
-(The photo above is from this solo trip, taken at the Grand Canyon, Arizona.)